 The Jesuit Sant’Ignazio Church, a couple of streets away from the Pantheon, has an opulent interior studded with precious stones and a trompe l’oeil dome.
 Its planned dome was never built, so artist Andrea Pozzo painted a canvas for the ceiling that gives the impression you’re seeing a lofty, coffered dome when viewed from a marked spot in the church.

-Sant’Agostino Basilica, near the Piazza Navona, has a wonderful yet undervisited Caravaggio painting, the Madonna di Loreto.
-It was a controversial work in its day: the woman who modeled for Caravaggio was allegedly a prostitute, and contemporary viewers were shocked by the artist’s depiction of everyday details, such as the beggar’s grubby feet.
+Sant’Agostino Basilica, near the Piazza Navona, has an under-visited Caravaggio painting, The Madonna di Loreto.
+It was a controversial work in its day: the woman who posed for Caravaggio was allegedly a prostitute, and contemporary viewers were shocked by the artist’s depiction of everyday details, such as the beggar’s grubby feet.
 To see this and other works by Caravaggio that hang in various churches around the city, we can arrange for you to join an art expert for a guided tour.
 Afterwards, you’ll return to a small studio where an artist will teach you about the old master’s style and you can put paintbrush to canvas yourself to attempt his distinctive, crimson-soaked techniques.

 As well as the Trevi, Rome has a number of other intriguing but less heralded fountains, which were often commissioned by popes to commemorate their generous restoration of ancient Roman aqueducts.

 Another Bernini masterpiece is the Fontana del Tritone in Piazza Barberini, showing the mythological sea god Triton blowing into a conch.
-At the periphery of the same piazza is the Fontana delle Api (Fountain of the Bees).
+At the periphery of the same piazza, you’ll also find the Fontana delle Api (Fountain of the Bees).
 An inscription explains that Pope Urban VIII commissioned it, along with the Triton Fountain.
 The bees — sitting on a bivalve shell — are an emblem of the Pope.